andrewelkin/br-aws-queues/readme.md

 For the operations GetItem and GetAll (opcodes '?' and '*') the server forms a response and sends the response back to the client via client's SQS queue.

+Server writes output messages to stdout as well as to ./server.log

 ### Network format (from clients to the server)